irripro/django_menus/README.rst

         {% get_menu "site/PRODUCT_TABS?trail_key=TAIL1;select_leaf=True" as product_tabs %}

-Note that there are no action CSS files declared because there is only only level of links (if you want multi-level tabs, go do it).
+Note that no action CSS files are declared because there is only only level of links (if you want multi-level tabs, go do it).
 Looks like this,

 .. figure:: https://raw.githubusercontent.com/rcrowther/django_menus/master/docs/images/desktop_tabs.png
     :width: 160 px
     :alt: tabs screenshot
     :align: center

-Interesting aside: if you remove 'dmenu-horizontal' then the tabs become a downward stack.
-In other words, a natural start for a responsive design (though I've never found a tabs-into-responsive-stack design on the web).
+An aside: if you remove 'dmenu-horizontal' then the tabs become a downward stack.
+In other words, a natural start for responsive design (though I've never found a tabs-into-responsive-stack design on the web).